Tatshenshini River Rafting

 Around 1990 a large flash flood created a new rapid on the Tatshenshini River.
 The new rapid was located at the proposed site of a bridge in conjunction with the Windy Craggy mine.
 The rapid was named “Monkey Wrench,” as an outcry to stop the building of the Windy Craggy Mine.
 Today it is a reminder about what could have been.

-Moose AntlersThe Tatshenshini River nearly doubles with the addition of the O’Connor River and the Tkope River.
+Moose AntlersThe Tatshenshini River nearly doubles in volume with the addition of the O’Connor River and the Tkope River.
 The river becomes wide and braided.
 Melt Creek enters on river right shortly before the Tatshenshini’s confluence with the Alsek.
 Melt Creek has beautiful blue water and again almost doubles the volume of the Tatshenshini.
 At this point the river valleys are wide and the scenery is incredible.

-Glacier Bay National Park and Walker Glacier
+Welcome to Alaska and Glacier Bay National Park

 Approaching Walker Glacier on a Tatshenshini River TripShortly below the confluence, the Alsek leaves Canada and enters the United States and Glacier Bay National Park.
 The Walker Glacier, until recently, was easy to access and hike on.
 It has been greatly affected by global warming during the time we have operated on the Tatshenshini River.
 On our first trip in 1978, the glacier was only a few hundred yards from the river channel.
 Now the glacier is set back thousands of feet from the river and almost inaccessible due to the enormous lake it has carved out and treacherous glacial moraine deposited along the glaciers edge for hundreds of years.

 Mount Fairweather with Alpenglow Alsek LakeIf the weather is clear, 15, 325 foot Mount Fairweather will be visible.
 The peak of the summit is only 12 miles from the Pacific Ocean.
 The mountain adds an incredible backdrop to the already stunning landscape of the Alsek River.
 The Alsek flows into Alsek Lake which has been created by the recession of the Alsek Glacier.
-The camping along Alsek Lake may be the best of the trip.
+The camping along Alsek Lake is some of the best of the trip.
 There are hundreds of icebergs floating in the lake.
 Some of these icebergs jut over 100 feet out of the water.
 About 90% of an icebergs mass is underwater.
 As the ice underwater melts it changes the icebergs center of gravity and it rolls over.
 Sometimes the icebergs roll over because a big piece of them breaks off.
 Sometimes the entire lake is calm and still.
 Then there will be this huge crack and splash.
 With time, the edge of camp is blanketed with waves form the iceberg rolling or breaking, that lap at the shore.

-Dry Bay Takeout
+Dry Bay Take-Out

 Wildflowers above where the Alsek River flows into Alsek LakeFrom Alsek Lake to the take-out at Dry Bay is less than 15 miles.
 We are not allowed to camp at Dry Bay.
 Depending on our flight time, the last morning can be an early one.
 After a quick breakfast and loading of the rafts we will float the remainder of the trip along Barbazon Mountain Range towards the Pacific Ocean.
 Once at Dry Bay, the rafts will be disassembled and packed into the airplanes for the return trip to Haines.
 Guest are generally taken to Yakutat, Alaska and then flown via jet back to Juneau.